roryfitz/Demo/README.md

 import matplotlib.pyplot as plt
 ```

 The next step is to read in the image.
-For this example I used a CT scan.
+For this example I used a CT scan showing the axial view of a person's thorax.

 ```python
 # read in image and convert to greyscale